Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Successful people are always looking for opportunities to help others.
-Unsuccessful people are always asking, 'What's in it for me?'"
+> "Success seems to be connected to action.
+Successful people keep moving.
+They make mistakes, but they don't quit."
-> — **Brian Tracy**
+> — **Conrad Hilton**

 ---